Indigenous Knowledge & GIS Specialist

 Desiree Shelley (she/hers)

-Desiree is a citizen of the Monacan Indian Nation and a transdisciplinary researcher with 15 years of professional experience in restoration ecology, forestry, agroecology, community education and applied geospatial analysis.
-She is currently also pursuing a PhD in the School of Plant and Environmental Science at Virginia Tech.
-Her academic research explores the nexus between Indigenous cultural revitalization, food sovereignty and the application of historical Indigenous managed plant communities and land use practices in biocultural and ecological restoration efforts, employing western data analysis alongside Indigenous knowledge and data sovereignty.
+Desiree is a citizen of the Monacan Indian Nation and a transdisciplinary researcher with professional experience in restoration ecology, forestry, agroecology, community education and applied geospatial analysis.
+She is pursuing a PhD in the School of Plant and Environmental Science at Virginia Tech.
+Her research explores the nexus between Indigenous cultural revitalization, food sovereignty and the application of historical Indigenous managed plant communities and land use practices in biocultural and ecological restoration, weaving Indigenous Knowledge alongside western data analysis.

-Desiree also dedicates her time to language revitalization efforts and land protection and conservation in her community through her work with the Yesa:sahį Language Project and the Southwest Virginia Agrarian Commons.
-She has a passion for seedkeeping and native plants.
-Most importantly, Desiree is a mom of three exceptional kids.
-She lives on a small farm and forest in the Roanoke area with her husband, family and lots of animal relatives where she seedkeeps Indigenous heirlooms and implements regenerative Indigenous land use practices.
+Desiree also dedicates her time to language revitalization, land protection and conservation in her community through her work with the Yesa:sahį Language Project and the Southwest Virginia Agrarian Commons.
+She is passionate about seedkeeping and native plants.
+She lives on a small farm and forest in Monacan/Tutelo ancestral homelands along the headwaters of the James River in Roanoke County with her husband and three kids.